 - Avoids risk of fisheries carrying products from illegal, unregulated, and unreported fishing

-In essence, we provide 100% traceability of the krill from sea to shelf in a controlled value chain: from harvesting… to processing… to logistics... to final processing… to product specs… to internal and external audits.
+In essence, we provide 100 percent traceability of the krill from sea to shelf in a controlled value chain: from harvesting… to processing… to logistics... to final processing… to product specs… to internal and external audits.

 That means we’re able to trace all krill back to the exact location of harvest (through GPS systems aboard each vessel).
 Each bottle is traceable back to the Antarctic location where the krill was actually harvested.